vatpac-technology/sops/docs/terminal/sydney.md

     **WFE**: "Turn left heading 360, WFE"

 #### Departures
-Departures will be cleared for a coded clearance by **BK SMC** and will contact SBA at their first waypoint.
+Departures will be cleared for a coded clearance by **BK SMC** and will contact SBA at the CTR boundary.

 | Coded Clearance    | Route             | Altitude |
 | ------------------ | ------------------- | ------ |